Tariff Watch

 How it's priced

-A subset of multi-source Category C products moved into a new category.
+A separate Part VIIIA category with its own listed prices, covering specific products (such as certain biosimilars and specials) priced under Category H arrangements.
 DHSC sets the price from suppliers' sales data, and it applies only where the drug is prescribed generically.
 Updated quarterly.

 Cycle · quarterly